 Vertica Analytics Platform Version 9.2.x Documentation

-Creating multiple, concurrent copies of the same table may cause some of the copies to fail.
-To ensure success, copy tables sequentially.
+If you create multiple copies of the same table concurrently, one or more of the copy operations is liable to fail.
+Instead, copy tables sequentially.

 COPY_TABLE ( '[[database.]schema.]source-table', '[[database.]schema.]target-table' )

 If you specify a database, it must be the current database.

 |source‑table||The source table to copy.
 Vertica copies all data from this table to the target table.|